This document is also available in these non-normative formats: XML and Revision markup.

 This function is ·nondeterministic·.

-does not exist.$file
+$file does not exist.$file points to a

 Appends a Base64 item as binary to a file.
 If the file pointed by $file